arnav5498/portfolio/02_Project_and_Case_Study/Case_Studies/HR_Tech_Product_Management_CaseStudy/README.md

-# Module 1 – Introduction to Enterprise Product Management
-**SynergyHR – Product Development Process Case Study**
+#SynergyHR – Product Development Process Case Study#

 This case study explores how I applied enterprise PM fundamentals to a real scenario at a fictional company, Innovate Inc. It covers: